Patient information: Heart stents and angioplasty (Beyond the Basics)

 This topic review discusses percutaneous coronary intervention, also called angioplasty or stent placement.
-The other interventional treatment, coronary artery bypass graft surgery (CABG), is discussed in a separate topic review.
+The other interventional treatment, coronary artery bypass graft surgery, is discussed in a separate topic review.
 (See "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)

 Medical therapy for coronary artery disease is discussed separately.
-(See "Patient information: Angina treatment — medical therapy (Beyond the Basics)".)
+(See "Patient information: Medications for angina (Beyond the Basics)".)
 A comparison of medical treatment and interventional treatment is also available.
 (See "Patient information: Angina treatment — medical versus interventional therapy (Beyond the Basics)".)

 WHAT IS ANGIOPLASTY?

 Angioplasty, also known as percutaneous coronary intervention or PCI, is a procedure that uses a flexible plastic catheter with a balloon at the end to dilate narrowed arteries in the heart.
-The procedure usually includes placement of a metal stent to hold the artery open.
+The procedure usually includes placement of a metal stent to hold the artery open (figure 2).
 In this way, angioplasty helps to restore blood flow to the heart muscle.

-Why do I need angioplasty? — Chest pain that is a consequence of decreased oxygen rich blood to a portion of the heart muscle is called angina pectoris.
+Why do I need angioplasty? — Chest pain that is a consequence of decreased oxygen-rich blood to a portion of the heart muscle is called “angina pectoris” (often referred to as just “angina”).
 Angina is a signal that the heart muscle is not getting sufficient blood flow, specifically sufficient oxygen.
 Lack of oxygen is termed ischemia.
-Blood flow is most often reduced by coronary artery disease (CAD), which causes a narrowing of the arteries that carry blood to the heart muscle (figure 1).
-Narrowing in the coronary arteries occurs as a result of calcium and fatty deposits, called plaques.
+Blood flow is most often reduced by coronary artery disease, which causes a narrowing of the arteries that carry blood to the heart muscle (figure 1) Narrowing in the coronary arteries occurs as a result of calcium and fatty deposits, called plaques.

 Angioplasty candidates — Angioplasty may be recommended in addition to medical therapy for two groups of people with stable angina: